romenti/Quality_Online_Genealogies/README.md

-### Data and code for performing analyses and plotting figures in "Using Online Genealogical Data for Demographic Research: An Empirical Examination of the FamiLinx Database"
+### Reproducible resources for "Using Online Genealogical Data for Demographic Research: An Empirical Examination of the FamiLinx Database"